 In the lawsuit opposing Uber to the Belgian taxis, the judge has just given his decision.
 The whole question was whether or not Uber was a taxi service.
 Indeed, a few months ago the FEBET (Fédération Belge des taxis) had sued Uber in court claiming unfair competition.
 The Belgian federation of taxis accused Uber of making taxi rides without the necessary license to carry out taxi trips.

 According to the Belgian legislation in force, the owners of LVC licenses can not carry out taxi trips.
-LVC means Location voiture avec chauffeur or car rental with a driver.
-As a matter of fact they are obliged, for each ride to have a written contract with the client.
-Furthermore each ride must be at least of 3 hours duration (not necessarily continuous).
+LVC means Location Voiture Avec chauffeur or car rental with a driver.
+As a matter of fact, they are obliged, for each ride to have a written contract with the client.
+Furthermore, each ride must be at least 3 hours duration (not necessarily continuous).
 It must cost at least 30 euros per hour VAT excluded.

 Platform rider association (PRA) contract